 MeshInspector provides two remeshing modes.
 This setting determines how the remeshing algorithm treats the geometry during the reconstruction process:

-• Mechanical Surface works best for non-natural surfaces, e.g., mechanical or CAD models.
+- Mechanical Surface works best for non-organic surfaces, e.g., mechanical or CAD models.
 In such meshes, triangles often have non-uniform shapes, and the surface may contain sharp edges between elements.

-• Organic Surface is intended for natural or smooth surfaces.
-In these meshes, triangles are typically close to equilateral, have similar area, and the surface does not contain sharp edges.
+- Organic Surface is intended for natural or smooth surfaces.
+In these meshes, triangles are typically close to equilateral, have similar areas, and the surface does not contain sharp edges.

 Settings